Fact-checked by the ZeroinDaily editorial team

 Which Is Easier to Use for Teams and Admins?

-Zoom is simpler for end users and external meeting guests, while Teams is more powerful but carries a steeper learning curve.
+Zoom is simpler for end users and external meeting guests, while Teams is more capable but carries a steeper learning curve.
 For organizations that regularly invite clients or partners to calls, Zoom’s frictionless guest experience is a genuine advantage.

 End-User Experience